zlogic/mendix-docs/content/en/docs/releasenotes/catalog/_index.md

 #### Features

-* It is now possible to register new and updating existing REST and Web Services through the Catalog UI.
+* You can now register new, and update existing, REST and Web Services through the Catalog UI.

 ### November 28, 2024